|

 So far everything is coming along very well!

-Update: June 7th: All of our starter plants have really taken off!
+June 7th: All of the starter plants have really taken off!

 We've already begun moving plants in and out during the day.
 The rooms indoors only get sun in the evening so putting them out on the back deck on beautiful sunny mornings will both harden them off and take better advantage of those ever important sun rays!

-Our plan for this year is to do an on-ground planter bed.
-There is pretty well no topsoil back here, the ground consists of sod which is really a mat of moss, grass and weeds grown right on top of gravel a job of the previous owners.
-My plan is to grub off the grass and pile it up to eventually break down into compost.
+My plan for this year is to do an on-ground planter bed.
+There is pretty well no topsoil back there, the ground consists of sod which is really a mat of moss, grass and weeds grown right on top of gravel a leftover from the previous owners.
+My goal is to grub off the grass and pile it up to eventually break down into compost.

-We staked out the garden with the rear line eight feet out from our back fence.
-Next we staked out the plot creating a garden fifteen feet by thirty feet, we plan on using one tandem load of topsoil so we are flexible on the length.
+I staked out the garden beginning with the rear line eight feet out from our back fence to take advantage of unobstructed morning sun.
+Next I staked out the rest of the plot creating a garden fifteen feet by thirty feet, we plan on using one tandem load of topsoil so we are flexible on the final length.
 Drainage here is very good and the area receives great sunlight just about all day long.

-With soil on the ground and showers in the forecast for Sunday and/or Monday of the long weekend I immediately set about grubbing off the area we staked out.
+With soil on the ground and showers in the forecast for Sunday and Monday of the holiday weekend I immediately set about grubbing off the area previously staked out.

-By Friday mid-day I had an area approximately 15'x18' cleared off so I decided to begin hauling in soil to see how far it would cover.
+By Friday mid-day I had an area approximately 15'x18' cleared off so I decided to begin hauling in soil to get a handle on how far it would cover.
 I didn't want to have a pile of ground cleared off and not enough soil to adequately cover it.

-I piled in the soil stacking it about 15" high as it will undoubtedly settle.
-By the time we roto-till in peat, compost etc then shovel it up into drills we should have about 20" of planting depth.
+I piled in the soil stacking it about 15-18" high as it will undoubtedly settle.
+By the time I roto-till in peat moss and compost then shovel it up into drills I should have approximately 20" of planting depth for root vegetables.

 By the end of the day Friday I already made a good dent in the topsoil pile out in the driveway.

 With the initial area mostly filled in I called it a day around 6pm.
-Tomorrow we'll continue by grubbing off more grass.
+Tomorrow the job will continue by grubbing off more grass.

-Saturday morning Shelagh, Sandra and I were back at it grubbing off another five feet of sod then wheeling in more soil.
+Saturday morning I was back at it grubbing off another five feet of sod then wheeling in more soil.

-We left enough soil out in the driveway for the Greenhouse planters and a couple odd jobs around the house, so the final garden size came in at 15'x22' which we are all quite happy with.
+I left enough soil out in the driveway for the Greenhouse planters and a couple odd jobs around the house, so the final garden size came in at 15'x22' which will certainly work well for this first year of gardening.

-June 7th: Today we got up early and headed to the Robin Hood Bay landfill to line up with the crowd at the Residential Drop off facility.
-It is here residents can pick up free community compost which has been created by city staff from compost collected from residents.
-There is no limit on the quantity of compost available but you have to load it up yourself.
+June 7th: Today I got up early and headed to the Robin Hood Bay landfill to line up with the crowd at the Residential Drop off facility.
+It is here residents can pick up free community compost which has been crafted by city staff from compostable materials collected from residents.
+There is no limit on the quantity of compost available but you have to load it up yourself by hand.
 When you get to the head of the line the traffic director will point you in the right direction.

 We had a pretty good system.
 One person loaded up fish pans while the other lifted them aboard the truck and dumped them out onto a tarp, eventually loading the bed quite full.